Our homes, reflections of us.

 Decorating can be costly!
 Yet, the cost of your design can be greatly reduced if you use your common sense.
 If you love a painting that will drain your decorating budget, shop around for similar items that invoke the message you wish to convey in your home.
 Look for an antique print of it, and you will love being able to buy furniture for that room too.
 I like to search on online auctions for certain pieces.
 If you are looking for a Sir Edwin Henry Landseer painting or print, of course, search for his work, but know that you are going to see prices that reflect the value of it perceived by the person selling the item.
 If you search, instead, for "stag" or "deer", you may find a prize that you can afford that evokes the exact statement that you were striving to make for that room and bring it all together in a more budget-friendly way.
 But, if you can afford to decorate with a true Landseer, embrace it and enjoy!
 Just remember, soothe the eye of the beholder and don't waste space being redundant.

 Finally, have good bones to support your interior design.
-Buying a copy-cat plantation desk, although less pricey, will last only for so long before the drawers break or it needs refinished but you have nothing but laminate wood to work with.
+Buying a copy-cat plantation desk, although less pricey, will last only for so long before the drawers break or it needs refinished because you have nothing but laminate wood to work with.
 There are always ways around the cost of good bones.
 Keep your eyes open for solid pieces that will last for generations.
 Look towards flea markets, garage sales, your mother (she may be willing to part with a favorite table if she knows that you understand the value of it), auctions, etc. They are out there.
 If you can afford to invest in artisan produced furniture, do it.
+Your long-term investment will be well-appreciated by those that inherit your treasures!

 Above all, your home is for you.
 If you try to impress, who are you living for?
 Create your home to comfort you and your family.
 Otherwise, you will constantly be shopping, doubting, selling, and not finding peace within yourself or your home.